WjohnCh/CRUD/README.md

-Implements Jenkins in this project
+Implements Jenkins in this project.